 Credit cards have become an extremely versatile financial tool.
 In fact, there are not only many different kinds of cards — such as cash back, travel, and balance transfer, among others — but there are also multiple payment methods associated with credit cards.
 You can swipe it, tap it, insert it, or simply type in the numbers when shopping online.

 Regardless of how you use your credit card or which card you have, actual credit card sizes have been standardized ever since vendors used flatbed machines to create imprints of your credit card’s information.
 Cards also need to be a standard size to fit into credit card processing machines or ATMs.

 Since every card is the same size, you won’t have to worry about some cards being bigger than others or not fitting into your wallet.
-However, although all credit card dimensions are the same, there can still be big differences in appearance from one card to the next.
+However, although all credit card dimensions are the same, there can still be big differences in credit card designs.

 On this page:

 All credit cards are 3.37 inches or 85.6 millimeters wide and 2.125 inches or 53.98 mm high.
 There is a standard credit card size for all cards because it is much more convenient for merchants to interact with them.
 If cards came in all different sizes, stores and service providers would need to have tons of different card readers to make sure each one could fit into a machine for payment processing.